rafafigueredoviana/RISCV_MCU_CYCLONEV/README.md

 # Plataform

 A DE10nano FPGA board from Altera will be the target device for the system.
-Thus, the Quartus II software will be used.
-The project will be featured in the 13.1 version of the tool, under personal preference.
+* Syntehsis tool: Quartus II v13.1 - the project will be featured in the 13.1 version of the tool, under personal preference.
-To simulate the project, the Modelsim 10.5b version will be used.
+* Simulation tool: Modelsim 10.5b.

 # Folder strucure: